 This route takes in North of San Fran up in Marin County and Napa.
-Starting at Golden Gate Bridge, which has got to be done if you’ve never ridden it (plenty of viewpoints on the North side for some selfies).
-Next stop is Stinson Beach for some ice cream, though traffic can be pretty crap into town on a hot weekend.
-Continue North where the roads quiet off drastically to Point Reyes Station, a quaint little town with many old style buildings.
+Starting at Golden Gate Bridge, which has got to be done if you’ve never ridden it (plenty of viewpoints on the Northside for some selfies).
+The next stop is Stinson Beach for some ice cream, though traffic can be pretty crap into town on a hot weekend.
+Continue North where the roads quiet off drastically to Point Reyes Station, a quaint little town with many old-style buildings.
 From here the route gets more interesting as we head up to Petaluma, super smooth, wide roads, with big swooping bends, ideal to crank it up a gear.

-From Petaluma we cut across to Napa, not the most exciting stretch, but the road does cut through some stunning hill sides filled with vineyards.
-If you like the grape, this is the place to make a few pit-stops and stock up.
+From Petaluma, we cut across to Napa, not the most exciting stretch, but the road does cut through some stunning hillsides filled with vineyards.
+If you like the grape, this is the place to make a few pit stops and stock up.
 From Napa head out on Route 121 and then 128 out to Lake Berryessa and Winters.
-A great road on the bike, lots of great twisties to blitz around, guaranteed big grins.
-If your prefer the grain to the grape, then pop by the Berryessa Brewing Co. in Winters.
+A great road on the bike, with lots of great twisties to blitz around, guaranteed big grins.
+If you prefer the grain to the grape, then pop by the Berryessa Brewing Co. in Winters.

 San Fran, Yosemite, Lake Tahoe Loop

 For those with more time, I can highly recommend a longer trip inland to the beautiful Yosemite National Park.
 At about 180 miles from San Fran, I suggest this three-day loop.

 - Day 1: San Fran to Yosemite, via Mines Road